How Often Should You Change Your Bedding?

 If you sweat a lot during the night, you should aim to change your bedding weekly.

-This is particularly important during the summer months or for individuals who generally tend to sweat more (night sweats).
+This is particularly important during the summer months or for individuals who generally sleep a little hotter.

-This means more dead skin cells and bodily fluids transfer to the fabric – so a weekly change is more hygienic here.
+This also means more dead skin cells and bodily fluids transfer to the fabric, so a weekly change is the more hygienic option.

 Dust mites are a significant issue for allergy sufferers.